Fire and rescue services

 The risk of crime increases at night.
 Always be alert to your surroundings.
 Avoid walking at night, especially if you're alone.

-The kidnapping of local women for marriage occurs in the Kyrgyz Republic.
+The kidnapping of local women for marriage occurs in remote parts of the Kyrgyz Republic.
 Foreigners could fall victim to such kidnappings.

 If you're female, take care when travelling alone outside major cities.